xloss/go-validate/README.md

 type Rule interface {
-    GetName() string // Returns the field name for Error.Name GetValues() map[string]any // Returns additional values for Error.Values Validate(value any) bool   // Validation result for the value }
+    GetName() string // Returns the field name for Error.Name GetValues() map[string]any // Returns additional values for Error.Values Validate(field string, value any, data map[string]any) bool   // Validation result for the value }
 ```